 Major assessments for each unit will be completed in stages and graded at each step, as well as when the final version is submitted.
-Modified rubric based on the Seminar rubric models will be used.
-Practice End-of-Course exams will be given during class time and must be made up.
+Modified rubric based on the Research rubric models will be used.

-MLA format is the standard for English courses.
-Given the interdisciplinary nature of this course, students will be guided through the details of APA style and are encouraged to choose a style for formal work as long as the application of that style is consistent.
+Given the interdisciplinary nature of this course, students will be guided through the details of APA style and are encouraged to use this citation style for formal work as needed by the guidelines of their chosen research discipline.